Indoor cycling apps compared: which is best for you? - Cycling Weekly

 The test itself, called ‘Full Frontal’, assesses your Neuromuscular Power, Anaerobic Capacity, Maximal Aerobic Power and Functional Threshold Power performance over five second, five minute and 20 minute efforts as well and your ability to recover after them, tested via a one minute interval after fatigue.

-Dylan Robbins at The Sufferfest told us: “4DP is something Henderson has refined after ten years of testing and training athletes – not just elite athletes but amateurs too.
+Dylan Robbins, ‘Senior Minister for External Affairs’ at The Sufferfest told us: “4DP is something Henderson has refined after ten years of testing and training athletes – not just elite athletes but amateurs too.

 “He would see two athletes with the exact same FTP – based on a fitness test in the lab during a controlled situation – then get them out somewhere else and find their abilities above threshold were vastly different.
 So the types of training that you would assign to them would be vastly different in order to develop them as athletes.